MatthewFlamm/pytest-homeassistant-custom-component/README.md

   * homeassistant native test: `from tests.common import MockConfigEntry`
   * custom component test: `from pytest_homeassistant_custom_component.common import MockConfigEntry`
 * See [nwsradar](https://github.com/MatthewFlamm/nwsradar) as an example custom component with tests.

-Checklist for making this nearly automatic:
+* Also see tests for `simple_integration` in this repository.

+This repository is set up to be nearly automatic with the goal of being fully automatic.
-- [x] Create PR automatically with changes
+To keep the releases up to date, a PR is automatically generated with new changes once a week.
-- [x] Use simple integration to test basic functionality upon extraction
-- [ ] When PR merged into master, automatically create release
-  - [ ] bump version
-  - [ ] commit version changes
-  - [ ] tag
-  - [ ] create release
-  - [x] publish to pypi
+After manually merging the PR, a second action is manually run to bump the version, make a release, and upload to PyPI.